Zygomatic Dental Implants Charleston WV

-Zygomatic implants provide a solution for individuals who want dental implants but have insufficient bone to hold normal implants in the upper jaw.
-This treatment helps to avoid the need of bone grafting treatment.
+Zygomatic implants provide a solution for individuals who want traditional dental implants but have insufficient bone to hold normal implants in the upper jaw.

-Ideally, these implants are placed into the cheekbone (zygomatic bone) to provide support for upper jaw, bridges, and teeth.
-Previously, patients would have undergone several surgical graft treatments for about nine to 18 months so that they could have the required bone to support the implant.
+Ideally, these implants are placed into the cheekbone (zygomatic bone) to provide support for the upper jaw and teeth.
+Previously, patients would have undergone several surgical bone grafting treatments for nine to 18 months so that they could have the required bone to support the implant.

-Zygomatic implants make grafting virtually unnecessary and dentists are able to rid patients’ of their dentures in just one day.
 Traditional dentures can lead to loss of supporting bone which eventually leads to loss of facial height.
-However, zygomatic implants have a rejuvenating effect on the appearance of the face and can correct this loss of facial structure particularly for individuals who have worn dentures for a long time.
+However, zygomatic implants have a rejuvenating effect on the appearance and health of the face and can correct this loss of facial structure particularly for individuals who have worn dentures for a long time.

-Schedule an appointment with our dentist at to see if you are a good candidate for zygomatic implants.
+Schedule an appointment with our surgeons at Mountain State Oral and Facial Surgery to see if you are a good candidate for zygomatic implants.

 Who Are Zygomatic Implants For?